 Global Resiliency and Crisis Management

-Our Global Resiliency and Crisis Management (GRCM) program is designed to provide an integrated firm-wide resiliency program aligned to our business strategy and principles and the requirements of our customers and clients globally.
+Our Global Resiliency and Crisis Management (GRCM) program is designed to provide an integrated firm-wide resiliency program aligned to our business strategy and principles, as well as the requirements of our customers and clients globally.
 We do this by:

 - Providing continuity of client and customer services while protecting the firm's employees and assets;

-- Proactively managing resiliency risk, ensuring adequate mitigation and controls exist;
+- Proactively managing resiliency risks to incorporate appropriate mitigation and controls;

 - Developing and maintaining resiliency plans based on impact analysis and criticality; and

-- Helping employees understand their role in a recovery scenario and undertake validation tests and exercises for all critical functions and locations.
+- Helping employees understand their role in recovery scenarios and undertake validation tests and exercises for all critical functions and locations.

 The information below provides details about the key aspects of our program.

-- The program is managed by a firm-wide GRCM Steering Committee, comprised of Senior Management of each line of business as well as JPMC corporate functions;
+- Managed by a firm-wide GRCM Steering Committee, comprised of Senior Management of each line of business as well as JPMC corporate functions;

-- The program is reviewed and approved by the Audit Committee of the Board of Directors of JPMC on an annual basis;
+- Reviewed and approved by the Audit Committee of the Board of Directors of JPMC on an annual basis;

-- Our GRCM program is subject to risk-based examinations by JPMC Internal Auditors; and
+- Subject to risk-based examinations by JPMC Internal Auditors; and

-- Post event reviews are undertaken to ensure event management procedures and resiliency capabilities are continually enhanced.
+- Post event reviews are undertaken to ensure event management procedures and resiliency capabilities are continually enhanced; and

 - Annually, impact analyses are performed to determine and confirm the relative criticality of processes;